ehlesp/smallab-k8s-pve-guide/G004 - Host configuration 02 ~ UPS management with NUT.md

     Don't worry about this during the `apt` installation, it's happening because you still have to configure NUT.

 4. You need to configure NUT properly so it can manage your UPS unit.
 There are several files to change, let's start editing `/etc/nut/nut.conf`.
-But before you change it, firt make a backup of it.
+But before you change it, first make a backup of it.

     ~~~bash
     $ cd /etc/nut